BelaPlatform/fritzing/README.md

 ![Location of Fritzing parts option button](parts_option_button.png)

-5. Navigate to the Bela Fritzing part you want to import on your comptuer, and click `Open`
+5. Navigate to the Bela Fritzing part you want to import on your computer, and click `Open`

 Now your part will appear in your `My Parts` folder.
 You can see these parts in Fritzing by clicking the `MINE` in the parts explorer).
 Just drag it on to the breadboard view to start using it!